Culture of Assam: Symbolism

 Xorai, a traditional symbol of Assam.

 Symbolism is an important part of culture in Assam.
 Various elements are being used to represent beliefs, feelings, pride, identity, etc. Symbolism is an ancient cultural practice in Assam, which is still very important for the people.
 Tamulpan, Xorai and Gamosa are three important symbolic elements in Assamese culture.

 Tamul-paan (the areca nut and betel leaves) or guapan (gua from Goi of Bodo-Chutia language) are considered as the offers of devotion, respect, and friendship.
 It is an ancient tradition and is being followed since time-immemorial with roots in the aboriginal culture.

 Xorai, a traditional symbol of Assam, is a manufactured bell-metal object and an article of great respect and is used as a container-medium while performing respectful offerings.
 It is an offering tray with a stand at the bottom similar to those found in East and South East Asia.
 There are Xorais with or without a cover on the top.

 Traditionally Xorai is made of bell metal although nowadays they can be made from brass and/or silver.
 Hajo and Sarthebari are the most important centers of traditional bell-metal and brass crafts including Xorais.
 Xorais are used:

 as an offering tray for tamul-pan (betel nuts and betel leaves) to guests as a sign of welcome and thanks.

 as an offering tray for food and other items placed in front of the altar (naam ghar) for blessing by the Lord.

 as a decorative symbol in traditional functions such as during Bihu dances.

 as a gift to a person of honor during felicitations.

-Gamosa, an honorary piece of cloth commonly used for Felicitation in Assam very similar to other traditional headgears of East and South East Asia.
+Gamosa, an honorary piece of cloth commonly used for Felicitation in Assam; very similar to other traditional headgears of East and Southeast Asia.